Audio transcript

 [upbeat music playing]

-ANNOUNCER: Listen @ the Arts Unit.
+ANNOUNCER: Listen @ The Arts Unit.

 JOANNE KING: My name is Joanne King, and I am the dance performance officer at the Arts Unit for the NSW Department of Education.
 This episode, Zahra chats with the NSW Public School's Junior State Dance Ensemble tutor, Jade Webber.